ajlane/pipes/README.md

 Like `Iterable`, `Streamable` types can provide fresh instances of `Stream` to provide sequential access to a resource.

-Utility methods on `Streams` and `Streamable` allow streams to be transformed and composed.
+Utility methods on `Streams` and `Streamables` allow streams to be transformed and composed.

 Example
 -------

+This example uses Streams to lazily read an arbitrary number of text files and output their contents line-by-line.

 ```java

 public static void main(final String... args) throws StreamException {